Consensys/doc.goquorum/docs/Concepts/SecurityFramework.md

 ### User security checklist

-- Ensure accounts' private-key-encrypted passwords are never be stored in the ledger host in any form.
+- Ensure accounts' private-key-encrypted passwords are never stored in the ledger host in any form.
 - In an architecture where accounts' private keys are not offloaded to ledger node clients, regularly back up the encrypted private keys.

 ## Monitoring

-The GoQuorum network produces logs, which should be monitored for security anomalies.
+The GoQuorum network produces logs that should be monitored for security anomalies.

 ### Security checklist